-Wildli fe Management Unit (WMU) Holders WMU Name Phone
+Wildlife Management Unit (WMU) Holders

+WMU Contact Phone

+=

-The following details apply to the Emergency Planning Zones (EPZ) for this mapped area.
+This mapped area is within the Province of Alberta.
+The following details apply to the calculated Emergency Planning Zones (EPZs) for this mapped area.

+Number of Surface Developmen nts

 Immediate Reporting

 Name Contact Phone

-and provide them with your name and contact details, the type of
+For immediate assistance call 91 support you need, and your local 1 and provide them with your nanation. ne and contact details, the type of

-support you need, and your locati on.

-Regulators
+Regulator

 Local Authorities

 Health Authorities

+School Divisions Name Phone

+IN 8 ime Phone